Movatterモバイル変換

 Peach can, September 5, 1856

 Food preserved in tin cans was in use by the Dutch Navy from at least 1772.[1]
 Before 1800, there was already a small industry of cannedsalmon in the Netherlands.
 Freshly caught salmon were cleaned, boiled inbrine, smoked and placed in tin-plated iron boxes.
-This canned salmon was known outside the Netherlands, and in 1797 a British company supplied one of their clients with 13 cans.
+This canned salmon became known outside the Netherlands, and in 1797 a British company supplied one of their clients with 13 cans of it.
 Preservation of food in tin cans was patented byPeter Durand in 1810.
-The patent was acquired in 1812 byBryan Donkin, who soon set up the world's firstcanning factory in London in 1813.
+That patent was acquired in 1812 byBryan Donkin, who soon set up the world's firstcanning factory in London in 1813.

 "Simplex" can sealing machine